perrelet/sassy/README.md

 >**Tip:** The 'Oxygen global variables in SCSS files' module in our [digitalis plugin](https://github.com/perrelet/digitalis) uses the `sassy-variables` filter to inject Oxygen Builder's global colors, fonts and breakpoints in this way.

+## Source Maps

+Source maps can be selectively generated via the `sassy-src-map` filter.
+The source map configuration can be hooked via the `sassy-src-map-data` filter.
+Refer to (https://scssphp.github.io/scssphp/docs/) for further information on these parameters.
 ## Credits

 Inspired by Juan Echeverry's [SCSS-Library](https://wordpress.org/plugins/scss-library/?ref=commonninja).